Pros and Cons of Using Passive Voice in Sentences

 - For passive sentences identified by an action word followed by the word “by” move the subject to the front of the sentence and remove the auxiliary verb plus the word “by”.
 Ex: “The ball was thrown by John” becomes “John threw the ball.”

 This process can be a little complicated and confusing to many of us.
 Not everybody knows how to change passive verbs to active or even when you want to change them.
-A passive to active voice converter tool not only identifies when passive voice is being used.
-It will also make suggestions on how to fix passive voice misuse.
+A passive to active voice converter tool and passive to active sentence converter software not only identifies when passive voice is being used.
+It will also make suggestions on how to fix passive voice misuse and how to convert active into passive voice online.

 Benefits of Our Active vs. Passive Voice Checker

 Different types of text require using active and passive voice in different ways.
 It can be extremely difficult, especially in academic writing.
 You want to present your paper in a formal and objective manner while at the same time write concisely in a way that is not too difficult to understand.
 This may require switching from passive to active voice and pack again.
-A passive voice finder is extremely helpful in such situations.
-It identifies sentences written is passive voice and also suggests adjustments you can make to improve your text.
+A passive voice finder or active voice to passive voice converter online is extremely helpful in such situations.
+It identifies sentences written in passive voice and also suggests adjustments you can make to improve your text.